-(City of Los Angeles 2018b).
-This business is located in an existing industrial facility, and permanent licensing of this businesses along with the proposed project would not result in new industrial and commercial uses that would result in cumulative impacts.
+miles south of the project site (City of Los Angeles 2018).
+These businesses are located in existing retail facilities, and permanent licensing of these businesses would not result in new retail uses that would result in cumulative impacts.
 For these reasons, no impacts associated with cumulative effects would occur.

 In general, impacts to human beings are associated with such issues as air quality, hazards and hazardous materials, and noise impacts.
 As detailed in Section III, Air Quality, and Section VIII, Hazards and Hazardous Materials, the project would not result, either directly or indirectly, in adverse hazards related to air quality or hazardous materials.
-As discussed in Section XII, Noise, the proposed project would not result in adverse impacts related to operational noise.
+As discussed in Section VII, Noise, the proposed project would not result in adverse impacts related to operational noise.
 Therefore, no impact to human beings would occur.